Netflix Error 1007

 - Press and hold the Sleep/Wake button until the red slider appears.

 - Drag the slider to turn the device completely off.

 - After 10 seconds, press the Sleep/Wake button to turn your device back on.

-- Once your device powers on, launch Netflix and try your movie or TV show again.
+- Once your device powers on, launch Netflix and try your TV show or movie again.

 Make sure the issue isn't being caused by an outdated version of the Netflix app by removing it from your iOS device and reinstalling it.